Richie Bennett: Scunthorpe United

 On 2 March 2023, Bennett joined National League club Scunthorpe United on loan until the end of the 2022–23 season.
 Scunthorpe had recently underwent a takeover and signed eleven new players.
 He scored one goal in nine games, his sole goal coming in a 2–0 win over Altrincham at Glanford Park, as Scunthorpe were relegated to the National League North.

 On 4 September 2023, Bennett signed a contract with Scunthorpe to run until the end of the 2023–24 season.
-He said that he had a point to prove at the club and felt that there was different vibe to the club.
+He said that he had a point to prove at the club and felt that there was a different vibe to the club.
 He made three appearances without scoring, though did score a goal in a further appearance against Buxton which was expunged following the game's abandonment.
 On 7 November 2023, he joined National League North rivals Southport on a three-month loan deal.
 He scored eight goals in 28 league games for Southport in the 2023–24 campaign.
 Scunthorpe released him at the end of the 2023–24 season.

 Scarborough Athletic

 On 25 June 2024, Bennett joined National League North side Scarborough Athletic.
 He scored 10 goals in 45 appearances across the 2024–25 campaign.
+He scored five goals from 26 league games in the 2025–26 campaign.
+He was a substitute in the play-off quarter-final defeat to Buxton.

+Spennymoor Town

+On 23 June 2026, Bennett agreed to join fellow National League North club Spennymoor Town.